sanjana-roy/sanjana-roy.github.io/Rosgen/rosgen.md

 ## Data

+The metatdata and data files can be found [here](https://github.com/sanjana-roy/RE-rosgen/tree/main/data/metadata)].

 ### CHaMP Data
-Kasprak et al. (2016) uses the Columbia Habitat Monitoring Program (CHaMP) data, collected as a result of aquatic-habitat monitoring in the watershed of the Columbia River Basin.
-This data contains information on reaches, of which details were collected during 2012 and 2013, at wadable, perennial streams selected through random sampling.
+The Columbia Habitat Monitoring Program (CHaMP) has collected data from the 26 watersheds around the Columbia River basin in order to generate and implement a set of standard methods for monitoring fish habitat.
+This data, which is a subset of the original, includes points from the John Day River (MFJD) in the state of Oregon, USA.
+It contains information on reaches, of which details were collected during 2012 and 2013, at wadable, perennial streams selected through random sampling.
 Each reach includes information on channel bankfull width and depth, gradient, substrate, and sinuosity.
 Each sampled reach is twenty times as long as the bankfull channel width at each site (120-360 m in length).

 ### John Day Watershed Data
-We also utilised LiDAR data of the MFJD Watershed collected in 2008, as part of the Camp Creek LIDAR Project.
+This is the John Day River watershed LiDAR DEM with a resolution of 1m, collected between Aug 19th and 27th, 2008.
+This is also a clipped version of the original dataset, focusing on the Middle Fork of the John Day River, encompassing the CHaMP points mentioned above.

 ## Methods

+Procedures followed in this analysis can be found [here](https://github.com/sanjana-roy/RE-rosgen/tree/main/procedure).
+Analysis was done on a MacOS (v.
+10.15.5) and required the installation of [The Unarchiver](https://theunarchiver.com/) and [XCode](https://idmsa.apple.com/IDMSWebAuth/signin?appIdKey=891bd3417a7776362562d2197f89480a8547b108fd934911bcbea0110d07f757&path=%2Fdownload%2Fmore%2F&rv=1).

 ### Kasprak et al. (2016) Analysis
 Kasprak et al. (2016) classified 33 CHaMP reaches in the MFJD Basin using Levels I and II of the RCS.